Melimet/distributed-systems/README.md

 ## Introduction

 The aim of this project is to design and implement a distributed file system that is scalable, reliable and has a strong consistency while maintaining ease of deployment.
-The chosen architecture follows a Client-DHT-Nodes model, where the client communicates with a Distributed hash table(reverse proxy), which in turn interacts with the distributed clusters responsible for storing files.
-Each file directory has a hash key so a specific cluster is responsible for a set of directories decided by the DHT.
-Each cluster has a leader and a follower(read replica) in case if the leader node fails.
+The use case is similiar to AWS s3, so it has large amounts of users storing large amounts of data.
+In this architecture the client communicates with a Distributed hash table(reverse proxy), which in turn interacts with the distributed clusters responsible for storing files.
+Each file root directory has a hash key so a specific cluster is responsible for a set of directories decided by the DHT.
+Each cluster has a leader and a follower (read replica) in case if the leader node fails.

 ## Architectural overview